Purnia district

 Purnia district is one of the thirty-eight districts of the Indian state of Bihar.
 The district lies in the Kosi-Seemanchal subregion of the greater Mithila region of the state.
 The city of Purnia is the administrative headquarters of this district.
-Purnia city has continued its tradition of hoisting the national flag at 12:07 am on every Independence Day since 1947.
+Purnia City has continued its tradition of hoisting the national flag at 12:07 am on every Independence Day since 1947.
 Purnia district is a part of Purnia Division.
-The district extends northwards from the Ganga river.
+The district extends northwards from the Ganga river in the easternmost part of Bihar.

 Geography

 Purnia district occupies 3229 km2, comparable to the Solomon Islands' Makira Island.
 It is a depressed tract, consisting for the most part of a rich, loamy alluvial soil.
 It is traversed by several rivers flowing from the Himalayas, which afford great advantages of irrigation and water-carriage.
 Its major rivers are the Kosi, the Mahananda, the Suwara Kali, the Kari kosi, the Saura and the Koli.
 In the west, the soil is thickly covered with sand deposited by changes in the course of the Kosi.
 Among other rivers are the Mahananda and the Panar.
 Its major agricultural products are jute, maize and banana.